We are looking for community based farmers with big goals to transform their farms and local food systems.

 FAQ

-• The FARMpreneurs Strategic Sprint is a week-long, in-person executive education boot camp for climate-smart farmers.
+• The FARMpreneurs Strategic Sprint is a week-long, in-person executive education boot camp for community based farmers.
 We guide participants through a demanding and innovative curriculum developed from decades of experience designing and delivering food systems entrepreneurship courses in leading MBA programs

 The program enables and encourages farmers to develop a 3-5 year strategic plan, grow their entrepreneurial and leadership skills, and unlock their abilities to realize their goals while becoming food systems change makers.

-The FARMpreneurs Strategic Sprint guides climate-smart farmers to…
+The FARMpreneurs Strategic Sprint guides community based farmers to…

 • Develop a strategic plan to create and capture value from your farm